Iowa flood of 2008: FEMA trailer problems

 Problems arose in trailers provided by FEMA to residents displaced by this flood.
 Several months after moving to the trailers, occupants reported violent coughing, headaches, as well as asthma, bronchitis, and other problems.
 Tests showed that in some trailers, levels of formaldehyde exceeded the limits recommended by the U.S. Environmental Protection Agency and American Lung Association.
 The associated publicity resulted in additional testing being planned to begin in November 2008.

 Recovery

-Comparison has been made to the Grand Forks, North Dakota, 1997 Red River flood, Hurricane Katrina, and the Great Flood of 1993 and the lesson to be learned is that full recovery will take at least ten years, and that the political and private establishments will have to put aside territorial one-ups-man-ship and co-operate in making some decisions that will be decidedly unpopular.
+Comparison has been made to the Grand Forks, North Dakota, 1997 Red River flood, Hurricane Katrina, and the Great Flood of 1993.
+The overall lesson that was to be learned was that full recovery would take at least ten years, and that the political and private establishments would have to put aside territorial one-ups-man-ship and co-operate in making decisions that might be decidedly unpopular.

-To assist in recovery efforts, a web site has been site up.
-Save Iowa was established to help flood victims as there is a tremendous need for donations all across Iowa.
-Save Iowa makes it easy for people around the country to donate to the flood relief cause of their choice.
+To assist in recovery efforts, a website named Save Iowa was established to help flood victims and to collect donations for various flood relief causes.
+As of 2026, however, the website is no longer active.

 In response to the Iowa flood of 2008, the Iowa Legislature established the Iowa Flood Center as a part of the University of Iowa in 2009.

-FEMA trailers and formaldehyde

-A couple months after the June floods, Iowa flood victims reported violent coughing, headaches, and conditions such as asthma, bronchitis, and other health issues worsening since moving into the trailers.
-KGAN-TV out of Cedar Rapids tested 20 trailers in the Cedar Rapids area under contract with a nationally certified chemical testing company, with testing kits finding unsafe levels of formaldehyde in six of them, according to Environmental Protection Agency and American Lung Association limits, which are more stringent than FEMA's or Iowa's standards.

-After KGAN airing their results, intervention from Iowa Governor Chet Culver, and increasing concerns from residents, FEMA held a meeting in Cedar Rapids with residents, despite denying to intervene with the reports.
-FEMA will now retest trailers upon request, starting early November.